Foie Gras: Delicacy of Despair

 At a farm located outside Montréal owned by Palmex, Inc., which is a brand of the world’s largest foie gras producer, Rougié, PETA documented ducks lined up in rows of iron coffin-like cages that encase the ducks’ bodies like vices.
 The birds’ heads and necks protrude through small openings to allow for ease of force-feeding.
 The birds can do little more than stand up, lie down, and turn their heads.
 They cannot turn around or spread a single wing.
 Similar conditions have been documented on French foie gras farms, even though shoebox-style cages were supposed to have been eliminated there as of 2010.

-Foie gras is so cruel that California has banned both its sale and production.
-Force-feeding has also been outlawed in Austria, the Czech Republic, Denmark, Finland, Germany, Israel, Italy, Luxembourg, the Netherlands, Norway, Poland, South Africa, Sweden, Switzerland, the U.K. India has banned the import of foie gras, meaning that it cannot legally be sold anywhere in the country.
+Foie gras is so cruel that California has banned its production.
+Force-feeding has also been outlawed in Austria, the Czech Republic, Denmark, Finland, Germany, Israel, Italy, Luxembourg, the Netherlands, Norway, Poland, South Africa, Sweden, Switzerland, and the U.K. India has banned the import of foie gras, meaning that it cannot legally be sold anywhere in the country.

 Join Sir Roger Moore and countless others around the world in refusing to eat foie gras.
 You can even take one more step by giving up all animal products for one month.
 Take PETA’s Pledge to Be Vegan for 30 Days, and we’ll send you our top tips on the best places to eat out, our favorite recipes, info on the tastiest animal-friendly snacks, and suggestions for the most delicious prepackaged cruelty-free meals.